zhanglongxiao111/Comfyui-geminiapi/README.md

 *   **Google Imagen Generator & Edit:** Create and edit images with Google's Imagen models, with support for Vertex AI.
 *   **Nano Banana:** A creative image generation node using a specialized Gemini model.
 *   **Veo Text-to-Video:** Generate high-quality video clips from text prompts using Google's Veo model via Vertex AI.
+*   **ElevenLabs TTS:** Generate high-quality speech from text using ElevenLabs' diverse range of voices and models.
+*   **Gemini TTS:** Create speech from text using Google's Gemini models.
 *   **Seamless Integration:** All nodes are designed to work seamlessly with standard ComfyUI inputs (IMAGE, MASK, STRING) and outputs, allowing you to chain them into complex and creative workflows.
 *   **Secure & Simple:** Simply provide your API key in the node's input field to get started.